• Skip to primary navigation

 • 📖 Recipe

-Use mangoes that are still slightly firm for this recipe and cut in half-inch-thick slices.
-If they are too ripe, they will be hard to slice and the top of the cake will be soggy.
+Use mangoes that are still slightly firm for this recipe and cut them into half-inch-thick slices.
+If they are too ripe, they will be hard to slice, and the top of the mango cake will be soggy.

 Dry ingredients labeled for mango cake recipe.